-Our goal is to explore an empirical relationship between the proportion of fundamentalists in a state and the conservative gender attitudes of both fundamentalists and nonfundamentalists that reside in that state - thus testing the existence of a contextual association with attitudes.
-Though we do not have the data to investigate exactly how this fundamentalist context influences individuals' gender attitudes, there are several possible vehicles of a contextual effect.
+Our goal is to explore an empirical relationship between the proportion of fundamentalists in a state and the conservative gender attitudes of both fundamentalists and non-fundamentalists that reside in that state - thus testing the existence of a contextual association with attitudes.
+While we do not have the data to investigate exactly how this fundamentalist context influences individuals' gender attitudes, there are several factors that could explain a contextual effect.

-Books and Prysby (1988) identify three sources of contextual effects: (1) social interaction with more like-minded others, (2) conformity to prevailing norms, and (3) information flow patterns.
-Certainly, the repetitious process of day-to-day interactions could result in fundamentalists relaying conservative gender attitudes to nonfundamentalists through a variety of social structures like work, neighborhoods, and voluntary organizations (Huckfeldt & Sprague 1987).
+Books and Prysby (1988) identify three sources of contextual effects: 1) social interaction with more like-minded others; 2) conformity to prevailing norms; and 3) information flow patterns.
+Certainly, the repetitious process of day-to-day interactions could result in fundamentalists relaying conservative gender attitudes to non-fundamentalists through a variety of social structures like work, neighborhoods, and voluntary organizations (Huckfeldt and Sprague 1987).
 Fundamentalists' imperative to "witness" and bring people into the "flock of Christ" might even increase exchanges of this nature.
-Of course, daily information exchanges would also allow nonfundamentalists the opportunity to influence fundamentalists with more liberal gender ideologies, thereby neutralizing a conservative fundamentalist message.
-However, fundamentalists may have a stronger resistance to liberal gender ideologies than nonfundamentalists have to conservative ones, since messages coming from an "unsaved" individual would most probably be dismissed as misguided secular values that were not in accordance to God's will (see Ellison & Musick 1993; McFarland & Warren 1992).
-In any case, as the proportion of fundamentalists in an area increases so will the odds that both fundamentalists and nonfundamentalists will interact with other fundamentalists and their conservative gender ideology.
+Of course, daily information exchanges would also allow non-fundamentalists the opportunity to influence fundamentalists with more liberal gender ideologies thereby neutralizing a conservative fundamentalist message.
+However, fundamentalists may have a stronger resistance to liberal gender ideologies than nonfundamentalists have to conservative ones, since messages coming from a "non-saved" individual would most probably be dismissed as misguided, secular values that were not in accordance to God's will (see Ellison and Musick 1993; McFarland and Warren 1992).
+In any case, as the proportion of fundamentalists in an area increases so will the odds that both fundamentalists and non-fundamentalists will interact with other fundamentalists and their conservative gender ideology.

 Fundamentalist conservative messages could also be distributed through major institutional vehicles such as the media, education, and politics.
-As the proportion of fundamentalists increases, so does their probable influence over major social institutions through their roles as producers, broadcasters, journalists, teachers, principals, school board members, politicians, policy writers, and the like.
-Moreover, even nonfundamentalists in predominantly fundamentalist areas may be hesitant to offend local sensibilities.
-Consequently, residents in areas with higher proportions of fundamentalists may have greater exposure to media programs and advertisements, school curricula, teacherstudent interactions, and legal/judicial systems that emphasize fundamentalistinspired conservative gender attitudes.
-The social norms legitimized by these institutions would have an effect on fundamentalists and nonfundamentalists alike.
-In addition, individuals wishing to challenge existing conservative ideologies might find themselves struggling against a fundamentalist constituency that could mobilize quickly and aggressively through their church congregations or larger Christian Right groups such as the Moral Majority or the Southern Baptist Convention (Regnerus, Sikkink & Smith 1999).
-Thus, the proportion of fundamentalists in a state could affect not only institutional support for conservative ideologies, but also their ongoing defense.
+As the proportion of fundamentalists increases, so does their probable influence over major social institutions through their roles as producers, broadcasters, journalists, teachers, principals, school board members, politicians, policy writers and the like.
+Moreover, even non-fundamentalists in predominantly fundamentalist areas may be hesitant to offend local sensibilities.
+Consequently, residents in

 Finally, individuals may be influenced by their direct observations of the social structures surrounding them.
 Given the restrictive roles for women prescribed by fundamentalist doctrine, one would expect that in more fundamentalist areas women would occupy fewer prominent, public, authoritative positions.
 Employers would be more reluctant to promote women, and perhaps women would be more reluctant to seek public positions of authority.
-Thus, the general state population - both fundamentalist and nonfundamentalist - would be less likely to observe females as political leaders, CEOs, news broadcasters, journalists, principals, pastors, and the like.
-Individuals not informed directly by fundamentalist ideology about appropriate gender roles could still interpret this absence of women in powerful positions as a natural occurrence and therefore replicate similar conservative gender attitudes.
+Thus, the general state population - both fundamentalist and non-fundamentalist - would be less likely to observe females as political leaders, CEOs, news broadcasters, journalists, principals, pastors, and the like.
+Individuals not informed directly by fundamentalist ideology about appropriate gender roles could still interpret this absence of women in powerful positions as a "natural" occurrence and therefore replicate similar conservative gender attitudes.

-The theoretical and empirical implications of thoroughly documenting contextual effects on gender attitudes are extensive for the social sciences.
-This study represents a first step toward a more dimensional understanding of contextual effects and their relationship to gender attitudes in the U.S. We hypothesize that
+The theoretical and empirical implications of thoroughly documenting contextual effects on gender attitudes are expansive for the social sciences.
+This study represents a first step toward a more dimensional understanding of contextual effects and their relationship to gender attitudes in the United States.
+We hypothesize that:

-- 1. There will be a significant relationship between the proportion of fundamentalists in an area and the conservative gender attitudes of individuals within that area. - 2.
-This relationship will remain significant even after controlling for relevant individual-level variables including fundamentalist affiliation and beliefs and relevant macrolevel variables. - 3.
-The contextual association of the prevalence of fundamentalism will be evident for individual fundamentalists and nonfundamentalists alike.
+- 1) There will be a significant relationship between the proportion of fundamentalists in an area and the conservative gender attitudes of individuals within that area. - 2) This relationship will remain significant even after controlling for relevant individual-level variables including fundamentalist affiliation and beliefs and relevant macro-level variables. - 3) The contextual association of proportion fundamentalist will be evident for both individual fundamentalists and non-fundamentalists alike.